wp-plugins/redirection-reporting/readme.txt

 * Added blue icon file
 * Fixed links on dates
 * Removed blue "I" icon from date column
+* Added ability to show date column on referrer details page or not based on setting

 = 2.3 =
 * Added ability to view details of what URLs are referring people by clicking the